 She has also come to the mindset that, as an introvert, it's okay if sometimes your voice isn't heard.
 It's not about giving up, but it can also be an ego thing and there are other good opinions out there too.

 "I definitely have more appreciation for different personalities now, and realise that you can still be a supportive leader from further back ... we're in a time now where we're moving more and more into valuing different things and ways of doing them, and this is something to really appreciate."

-This is part of the 'When Quiet Women Succeed' article series, where various New Zealand women share insights into their journeys as introverts working and reaching success within their chosen fields.
+This is part of the 'When Quiet Women Succeed' article series, where inspiring New Zealand women share insights into their journeys as introverts working and reaching success within their chosen fields.